Emergency Dentist — Wall Township, NJ

 How much does an emergency dental visit cost?

-The cost of your emergency appointment depends on what type of treatment you need.
+The cost of your emergency dental appointment depends on what type of treatment you need.
 For example, a simple chipped tooth may be easily fixed with dental bonding, but a severe toothache caused by an infection will likely require a root canal procedure and a dental crown.
 Before we conduct any type of treatment, we’ll discuss your options with you and make sure that you’re choosing the best one for your budget and health.

 We also welcome dental insurance as well as additional financing options such as CareCredit.
 Our team will make sure that your dental benefits are maximized and will be happy to answer any questions you may have about your insurance coverage or other financing applications.